-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff, upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one of the 'Keeping children safe in education' (KCSIE) guidance, Behaviour Policy, the Children Missing Education Policy, online safety training, and the identity of the DSL and any deputies.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff (including temporary staff), upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one of the 'Keeping children safe in education' (KCSIE) guidance, Behaviour Policy, the Children Missing Education Policy, online safety training, and the identity of the DSL and any deputies. - Communicating this policy to parents/carers when their child joins the school via the school website. - Ensure that the DSL and Deputy DSL has appropriate time, funding and training to fulfil their role and that adequate cover is available should the DSL be absent. - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this. - Ensure that relevant staffing ratios are met, where applicable. - Making sure that each child in the Early Years Foundation Stage is assigned a key person